Savarkar (book): About

-The second book covers the later years of Savarkar, starting from 1924 to 1966.
-The book talks about events such as his social reform works in Ratnagiri after his release; his work with the Hindu Sangathans such as Hindu Mahasabha and the Rashtriya Swayamsevak Sangh (RSS) during the freedom movement, his desire for Hindu unity, his opposition to Gandhi’s non-violence, his implication and acquittal in Gandhi’s assassination and its overall impact on his contentious legacy.
+The series contains two books.
+The first book covers Savarkar’s life until 1924, including his years in London and imprisonment.
+The second book covers the later years of Savarkar, until 1966.
+It includes Savarkar's work with the Hindu Mahasabha and the Rashtriya Swayamsevak Sangh (RSS), his opposition to Gandhi’s non-violence, his implication and acquittal in Gandhi’s assassination and its overall impact on his contentious legacy.